SuperTails/langcraft/README.md

  - `--run`: Run the command interpreter on the generated code

 To use the generated datapack in Minecraft:
- 1. Copy the entire output folder (e.g. `./out`) to the `datapacks/` directory of a Minecraft world (using a superflat void world is recommended)
+ 1. Copy the entire output folder (`./out` by default) to the `datapacks/` directory of a Minecraft world (using a superflat void world is recommended)
  2. Run `/function setup:setup`.
 This only has to be done the first time a Langcraft datapack is used in a world.
  3. Run `/function rust:run`
  4. If the datapack is modified while the world is open, run `/reload` and then go back to step 3.